Improve your health by learning

 How Do I Check My Heart Rate?

-There are two main ways to check your heart rate (HR):
+There are two simple ways to measure your heart rate:

-• Checking your HR manually: Place your the tips of your first two fingers on the inside of your wrist near your thumb.
+• Place the tips of your first two fingers on the inside of your wrist near your thumb.

-Whichever way you use, remember that your heart rate is only a part of the picture.
-Your rate of perceived exertion means a lot, too!
+Whichever method you choose, remember that heart rate is only part of the picture.
+Your rate of perceived exertion—how hard you feel you’re working—can also provide valuable insight into your workout intensity!

 What To Do If My Heart Rate is Really High or Low?